George Floyd protests in Michigan: Detroit

 Hundreds protested in downtown Detroit starting on May 29.
 Some protesters were seen throwing items at police officers and taunting them.
 At least 61 people were arrested.
 On the night of May 29 an unknown assailant fired shots into a vehicle downtown around 11:30 pm; a 21-year-old Eastpointe man in the vehicle was hit and died from his injuries at a local hospital.
 It was initially thought that this man was 19 years old and that the assailant fired from a vehicle; this was later proven otherwise.
 On Sunday night, mayor Mike Duggan imposed a curfew from 8 pm to 5 am Monday and more than 100 people were arrested on Gratiot Avenue.
 On June 1, a ten-mile march was attended by several hundred protesters that spanned from downtown Detroit to the city's southwest boundary.
 Protesters ignored Detroit's 8 pm curfew with authorities taking no actions against protesters, allowing the demonstrations to end peacefully.

 Subsequent protests continued each day afterward, remaining largely peaceful.
 By the time the 8 pm curfew ended on June 8, an estimated 400 protesters in Detroit had been arrested.
 The curfew was not renewed.
-On June 28, two protestors were violently thrown from a Detroit Police Department SUV that they had climbed on top of, and its rear window was also smashed in.
+On June 28, two protesters were violently thrown from a Detroit Police Department SUV that they had climbed on top of, and its rear window was also smashed in.

 On August 22, forty people were arrested while protesting Operation Legend in Downtown Detroit.
 Police also used tear gas and pepper spray on the crowd of about 100 people.